Lao Coffee Varieties and Production

 Sinouk Coffee (Sinouk Café Laos) – A pioneer in specialty coffee exports

-Plantation Hills Artisan – A producer focused on carbon-neutral coffee
+Plantation Hills Artisans Ltd – A producer focused on carbon-neutral coffee

 McCullagh (Laos) Ltd – An internationally connected supplier